Sophie Pacini, Marc Bouchkov, Lionel Bringuier / Tonhalle Orchestra Zurich

 Encore — Ysaÿe: Sonata for Violin solo in G major, op.27/5

 The applause for the Sibelius concerto performance was almost frenetic.
 Marc Bouchkov thanked by playing the Danse rustique, the second movement from the Sonata for Violin solo in G major, op.27/5 (dedicated to Mathieu Crickboom) by Eugène Ysaÿe (1858 – 1931).
 In this piece, playfulness and expression dominated the performance.
-I liked the musicality, even for this piece though I prefer interpretations with more clarity in structure and articulation.
+With Marc Bouchkov playing, I liked the musicality, even for this piece though I prefer interpretations with more clarity in structure and articulation.

 Strauss: Till Eulenspiegels lustige Streiche, op.28